 - Together, Carnival Valor and Carnival Glory are expected to carry nearly 400,000 passengers from New Orleans.

-- Carnival Dream will join Carnival Freedom and Carnival Vista, which repositions to Galveston in fall 2018, and together these three ships are expected to carry nearly 650,000 passengers annually from Galveston – more than any cruise line.
+- Carnival Dream will join Carnival Freedom and Carnival Cruise Line, which repositions to Galveston in fall 2018, and together these three ships are expected to carry nearly 650,000 passengers annually from Galveston – more than any cruise line.

 Tampa isn’t seeing the newest builds, but the itineraries are a certainly interesting.
 Carnival has been visiting Cuba on sailings leaving from Tampa for some time now, and that looks to continue.
 In addition, however, some longer sailings will feature itineraries less common to Carnival, and not recently seen out of Tampa on the brand’s ships.

 “We’re delighted that Carnival Cruise Line will have two year-round cruise ships dedicated to the Tampa market,” said Paul Anderson, President/CEO Port Tampa Bay.
 “It speaks to the record-breaking demand of passengers in the Tampa Bay area wanting to get on a Carnival cruise.”

 - Carnival Miracle departs Port Tampa Bay Saturdays or Sundays, sailing to Cozumel, Grand Cayman, Mahogany Bay (Roatan) and Belize